 The program is especially unique because it creates a systematic bridge between the school, adult service agencies and community support and employment.
 Y.A.L.E.
 School is honored to be one of three schools in the state to launch Project SEARCH.
 The Y.A.L.E.
 School collaboration includes not only DVRS and DDD, but also Samost Jewish Family & Children’s Services of Southern New Jersey (JFCS) and Rutgers Center for Advanced Infrastructure and Transportation, along with University of North Carolina at Chapel Hill TEACH Autism Project, and New York Collaborates for Autism.

-Award-winning Kennedy Health, located in Cherry Hill, New Jersey, serves as the host business for eligible Project SEARCH participants in South Jersey.
-As an integral partner in the success of the program, Kennedy currently provides seven Project SEARCH interns from Y.A.L.E.
-School with employment preparation on site at Kennedy.
+Award-winning Jefferson Health, located in Cherry Hill, New Jersey, serves as the host business for eligible Project SEARCH participants in South Jersey.
+As an integral partner in the success of the program, Jefferson currently provides seven Project SEARCH interns from Y.A.L.E.
+School with employment preparation on site at Jefferson.

 Project Search Application Documents